Touch (NCT 127 song): Background and release

 Following the group's promotion activity for their third extended play since June 2017, all nine members were eventually revealed as part of NCT 2018, a singular-year project involving all current members of NCT during mid-January by their native label.
 SM Entertainment then confirmed the unit's involvement for their parental group's first major release on February 6, with a music video to precede the album release.
 It was eventually released as the fourth single overall for Empathy on March 13, one day prior to its digital release.
 The song was technically the unit's first original release in nine months, and their first for a grouped NCT release.
 The song was then released as a single in the Japanese market on September 16, 2018, becoming the first single for their then-unknown upcoming Japanese studio album a year later.

 Composition

 According to Billboard's Tamar Herman, "Touch" is a '90s-imbued pop track that incorporates funky instrumentals, sleek synths and a brassy beat.
 The song was written by Cho Yoon-kyung, Jam Factory and Shin Jin-hye, and produced by LDN Noise, Deez, and Adrian McKinnon.

 Chart performance

 "Touch" entered at number 69 on Billboard's K-pop Hot 100, on the week ending April 1, 2018.
 A week later, the song peaked at number 54.
 The song failed to enter Gaon's main single chart, but entered the component Download chart at number 31.

+Credits and personnel

+Credits adapted from album's liner notes.